bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   a number other than zero, it specifies the length of the two arrows that will be drawn that points to the two end points given when drawing a sloped text.

++ t:0.5

+  This option is used currently by the "diagram" command when it draws an edge between two nodes.
+It uses this setting to determine where along the line of the edge it should place the text.
+The default value is 0.5, which is to express that the text is drawn on top of the middle of the qbezier line.
+If it is set to something less than 0.5 then the text will be moving away from the center and towards the start end of the line.
+A value larger than 0.5 will move the text towards the end point of the line.
+The value of 't' must be between 0 and 1.

 + subtitle:text

   This option sets the text for the sub-title.
 It is to be used by an Img or Diagram